 The wine and spirits market in China is flourishing.
 High-end spirits, such as Moutai, Chivas, and Martell, are common guests on Chinese tables.
 However, Baijiu, the local spirit of China still dominates the Chinese spirits market.
 Despite significant progress over the past decade, regular wine consumption in China remains relatively low compared to countries such as France, Italy, Spain and even the United States.
 According to some studies, the market for daily alcohol consumption will increase in the coming years and it will become a much more common consumer product than it is currently in China.

 According to the latest figures, there is no doubt about its consumption.
-The Chinese drink 1.46 billion liters of wine every year or almost one liter per capita, according to a study by Vinexpo, an organizer of international trade fairs.
+The Chinese drink 1.46 billion liters of wine every year or a little more than one liter per capita, according to a study by Vinexpo, an organizer of international trade fairs.
 China ranks 5th in the world, behind the Americans, French, Italians and Germans.
 The Middle Kingdom imported nearly 690 million liters of foreign wines in 2018 against 750 in 2017.
-Their market share would reach 50% in volume today, i.e. one bottle out of two.
+Their market share of imported wine make 50% of the volume today.
 According to forecasts, China will become the world’s second largest consumer by 2021 and will be the world’s most dynamic market with an estimated 18.5% increase in consumption.
-By 2030, wine drinking habits in China are projected to 10 liters on average per person against 7 in 2017.

 [Source: Euromonitor, evolution of the wine and spirits market]